Reasons to Retest

 Should I take the ACT again?

-On average, for testers who received an initial score between 13 and 29, the second Composite score increases by one point.
 When you wonder if one point is worth it to retest, remember that one point could make a big difference—it could impact your eligibility for scholarship funding and affect your admission to college.

 Not convinced?
 Here are some additional reasons you should consider retesting:

-You had any problems during the test.
+You had problems during the test.

 Things can go wrong.
 Maybe you forgot your calculator or didn’t understand directions.
 If things didn’t go as planned, you probably didn’t perform your best on the test.